trane-project/trane-project.github.io/src/trane-cli.md

 Entering enter executes the input command.
 Pressing CTRL-C cancels the command.
 Pressing CTRL-D sends an EOF signal to break out of the line reading loop.

+### Basic shortcuts

+- To execute a command, type the command you want followed by the Enter key.
+- To cancel a command, press CTRL-C.
+- To exit the CLI, press CTRL-D.
+- If the CLI suggests a command, you can press the right arrow key to accept the suggestion.
+- To look through the history of commands, press the up and down arrow keys.
+- To look up a specific command in the history, press CTRL-R and type the command you want to look up.
+Pressing CTRL-R again will cycle through the commands that match the search.

 ### Entering your first command